Boxing: Health concerns

 In 2007, one study of amateur boxers showed that protective headgear did not prevent brain damage, and another found that amateur boxers faced a high risk of brain damage.
-The Gothenburg study analyzed temporary levels of neurofilament light in cerebral spinal fluid which they conclude is evidence of damage, even though the levels soon subside.
+The Gothenburg study analyzed temporary levels of neurofilament light in cerebrospinal fluid which they conclude is evidence of damage, even though the levels soon subside.
 More comprehensive studies of neurological function on larger samples performed by Johns Hopkins University in 1994 and accident rates analyzed by National Safety Council in 2017 show amateur boxing is a comparatively safe sport due to the regulations of amateur boxing and a greater control of the athletes, although the studies did not focus on CTE or its long-term effects.
-In addition, a good training methodology and short career can reduce the effects of brain damage.
+In addition, effective training methods and a short career can reduce the effects of brain damage.

-In 1997, the American Association of Professional Ringside Physicians was established to create medical protocols through research and education to prevent injuries in boxing.
+In 1997, the American Association of Professional Ringside Physicians was established to develop medical protocols, based on research and education, to prevent injuries in boxing.

-Professional boxing is forbidden in Iceland, Iran and North Korea.
-It was banned in Sweden until 2007 when the ban was lifted but strict restrictions, including four three-minute rounds for fights, were imposed.
-Boxing was banned in Albania from 1965 until the fall of Communism in 1991.
+Professional boxing is forbidden in Iceland, Iran, and North Korea.
+It was banned in Sweden until 2007, when the ban was lifted, but strict restrictions, including four three-minute rounds for fights, were imposed.
+Boxing was banned in Albania from 1965 until the fall of communism in 1991.
 Norway legalized professional boxing in December 2014.

-The International Boxing Association (AIBA) restricted the use of head guards for senior males at the World Championships and Olympics after 2013.
+The International Boxing Association (AIBA) restricted the use of head guards for senior male competitors at the World Championships and the Olympics after 2013.
 A literature review study analyses present knowledge about protecting headgear and injury prevention in boxing to determine if injury risks associated with not head guard usage increased.
-The research of the reviewed literature indicates that head guards cover well against lacerations and skull fractures.
+The literature review indicates that head guards provide effective protection against lacerations and skull fractures.
 Therefore, AIBA's decision to terminate the head guard must be considered cautiously, and injury rates among (male) boxers should be continuously evaluated.

 Possible health benefits

-Like other active and dynamic sports, boxing may be argued to provide some general health benefits, such as fat burning, increased muscle tone, strong bones and ligaments, cardiovascular fitness, muscular endurance, improved core stability, co-ordination and body awareness, strength and power, stress relief and self-esteem, though it's unlikely these offset the much greater risks.
+Like other active and dynamic sports, boxing may be argued to provide some general health benefits, such as fat burning, increased muscle tone, strong bones and ligaments, cardiovascular fitness, muscular endurance, improved core stability, coordination and body awareness, strength and power, stress relief, and self-esteem, though it is unlikely these offset the much greater risks.